top of page

 Brow Position

 Some people unconsciously reduce the hooding effect of the excessive skin on their upper eyelids by using the forehead muscle (frontalis) to lift it out of the way.
 This is known as a compensatory mechanism and is common but not universal.
 The skin for removal is carefully marked before the anaesthetic is administered in an upright position, relaxing the forehead as much as possible, in order to decide on the amount of skin which can safely be removed without compromising eyelid closure.
-This is vitally important for the health and comfort of your eyes.

 Those whose compensatory brow lift is strong may find that once the overhanging skin is removed, their forehead muscle relaxes, the eyebrows descend and a fold of skin may reappear in the upper lid.
 It will be possible to tell if this is the case within 3 months of the surgery (prior to this, the appearance can be due to swelling).
 Should this apply to you, further removal of this